kevinobee/SC-Solution-Template/README.md

 Install the version of Sitecore that you are working  with to _D:\Developer\Sitecore\Template_ using Sitecore installer or Rocks.

-Create a branch off _master_ for your local development and customise the following files:
+Create a branch off _master_ for your local development and customise the following file:

 *    __sitecore.path.xml__